eventnetusa/eventnet/src/_drafts/decades-greatest-hits-holiday-ed.md

-      We partnered with mml PR and Garnier Fructis to throw the ultimate VIP pool party hosted by Mario Lopez.
-We took over the pool deck of Fountainbleau Miami and brought in Garnier Styling Cabanas featuring salon stations, product demonstrations, swag and photo ops.
-Our party ambassadors handed out branded gear to attendees which included beach balls, pool floats, lounge furniture, towels and more\!
+      We partnered with mml PR and Garnier Fructis to throw the ultimate VIP pool party hosted by Mario Lopez. &nbsp;We took over the famous Miami Fountainbleau pool deck with styling cabanas, salon stations, branded lounge furniture and more.
+Each guest received a celebrity hair makeover, swag bag and VIP photo with Mario himself\!&nbsp;
     single_image_block:
       single_image_path:
     double_image_block: